Mumbai: City doctors say wounds in Nepal will heal, but scars remain

-15 doctors and surgeons from the city had gone to set up a medical camp to tend to those affected by the devastating earthquake; while they treated over 2,000 patients, they say the trauma of the tragedy has taken a toll on residents
+15 doctors and surgeons from Mumbai had gone to set up medical camp to tend to those affected by earthquake; while they treated over 2,000 patients, they say trauma of tragedy has taken toll on residents

 Doctors from the city who had gone to Nepal to tend to those injured in the earthquake have a heart-breaking story to narrate.
 While the treatment may take care of their physical wounds, it is the psychological scars of losing homes and livelihoods that will remain for a long time.